 Figure 45: Profile Graph Display

 The PWI for the profile appears in the bottom left corner of this screen.
-See Figure Figure 46.
 If the measured PWI is below 100%, the value will be displayed in a green font.
 If the measured PWI is 100% or higher, the value will be displayed with a red font.
 This enables you to easily identify whether the profile is in or out of spec.